 During one of my last pick-ups from the centre, I spent a little time with Selenge Tserendash – the founder of the Mongolian Quilting Centre (seen below on the right) – asking her about her motivation in setting up Mongolia Quilts.

-What was your motivation in setting up Mongolia Quilts?
+What was your motivation for setting up Mongolia Quilts?

 What are the challenges?

 Being based in Ulaanbaatar.
 It is a challenging city.
 My dream is to live in the Mongolian countryside.
 In nature.
 Also, trying to find a personal regular salary can be difficult.
 It can be tough.
 But, I am wealthier in my friendships with genuine people.
 My work as the Director of Mongolian Quilts provides me with a balance in life.
 My work fulfils my happiness.